Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a

 So, an arbitrary error-minimizing measurement can be parameterized as $\{c|0\rangle\langle0|,0,\I-c|0\rangle\langle0|\}$ for some $0<c\leq 1$.
 For these measurements, $\tr\lr{\Lr\rho}=c\frac{\mu}{2}, \tr\lr{\Lr\sigma}=c \frac{\mu}{4}, \tr\lr{\Ls\rho}=0, \tr\lr{\Ls\sigma}=0$.

 Note that, with this POVM, a conclusive decision is being made for only $c\mu/2$ and $c\mu/4$ fraction of cases when the unknown state is $\rho$ and $\sigma$ respectively.
-If $\mu$ is small, performance of postselected test would be the same i.e. $e_s(\rho,\sigma,p)=1/3$, however we will be declaring inconclusive results in most of the cases, so the measurement would not be really useful.
-We need some metric to characterize the usefulness of postselected measurement.
-Second problem is choice of the constant term $c$.
-We use the metric \textit{acceptance} to characterize the usefulness. \end{exmp} Now, we give second example.
-This quantum example is focused towards determining constraints and illustrating various claims made in this subsection about error minimizing measurements.
+If $c$ is small, the performance of the postselected test would be the same, i.e., $e_s(\rho,\sigma,p)=1/3$; however, we will be declaring inconclusive results most of the time, so the measurement would not be useful.
+We need some metrics to characterize the usefulness of postselected measurement.
+We use the metric \textit{acceptance} to characterize the usefulness. \end{exmp} In the above example, we saw that all error-minimizing measurements declare the unknown state as $\rho$ if the outcome is $|0\rangle\langle0|$, otherwise they reject the test.
+Therefore, $\sigma$ is never detected.
+We observe that, for the error-minimizing measurements, the value of acceptances for states $\rho$ and $\sigma$ vary depending on the choice of measurement, in particular, on the choice of the parameter $c$.
+For an error-minimizing measurement, the acceptance can be very small, which means that the measurement makes decision with a probability close to $0$.
+The example suggests that maximizing acceptance should also be considered while designing an error-minimizing measurement.
+The second example is designed to explain the derived constraint and illustrates various observations made in this subsection about error-minimizing measurements.

 \begin{example2} Consider the Hilbert's space $\hilbert_2$ with the basis $\{|0\rangle,|1\rangle\}$.
-Take the states as Note that, in this example $\Pi_\rho=\Pi_\sigma=\I$.
+Take the states as Note that, in this example, $\Pi_\rho=\Pi_\sigma=\I$.
 We obtain